 Looking for Help to Keep Their Kids Safe

 After visiting Santa Maria, the sisters take us on a newly home visit to Pedro’s house.
-Pedro lives with his mother, two older brothers, and his mother’s boyfriend in a decent house with separate bedrooms and a kitchen.
-He lives at home, but he is at Hogar Santa Maria on weekdays while his mother works to clean houses.
+Pedro lives with his mother, two older brothers, and his mother’s boyfriend in a small house with separate bedrooms and a kitchen.
+He lives at home with his family, but he is at Hogar Santa Maria on weekdays while his mother works to clean houses.

 He’s home this week, though, having just had his appendix removed.